Tag: urban governance

 When compared with the national profile, state-wise regional variation becomes much more evident for FY 2021-22.

 Northern states such as Uttar Pradesh (80% grants), Uttarakhand (84%), and Bihar (67%) show grant shares well above the national aggregate composition, with relatively lower tax and non-tax contributions.
 In contrast, southern states display a different composition: Telangana records 48% tax revenue and Andhra Pradesh 42% tax revenue, while Tamil Nadu shows a more balanced mix with 29% tax revenue and 34% grants.
-Gujrat and Maharashtra also exhibit less dependence on grants when compared to national aggregate composition.
+Gujarat and Maharashtra also exhibit less dependence on grants when compared to national aggregate composition.

 Overall, the comparison reflects regional differences in revenue structure relative to the national composition, highlighting variation across India’s urban fiscal landscape.